-In a previous post I mentioned the bricoleur concept by Claude Levi-Strauss and how our culture became less open to abstract ideas (and therefore started to embrace narrow concepts).
+In a previous post, I mentioned the bricoleur concept by Claude Levi-Strauss and how our culture became less open to abstract ideas (and therefore started to embrace narrow concepts).

 Now, to give you an example of this principle applied to Social Networks, let’s consider this simple case.

-Anyway, there’s no real need for the people who like my post to actually consider the picture and the story behind it, and so more posts go on, other pictures are being uploaded, other likes.
+Anyway, there’s no real need for the people who like my post to actually consider the picture and the story behind it, and so more posts go on, other pictures are being uploaded, and other likes.

-This little example seems a stretch, surely it’s more simple than that.
+This little example seems a stretch, but surely it’s more simple than that.
 Well, the thing is this is just the tip of a long process our culture has gone through.

-Over the centuries our western civilization adopted a process of heavy oversimplification and it has been done through an ironic complex way (and there’s a reason for that).
-Just looking back at the beginning of the ’900 and what the science was achieving we can see how our culture mixed up signifier and signified, reducing meaning to the very least value of it where there was no meaning left at all but only signifier.
+Over the centuries our western civilization adopted a process of heavy oversimplification and it has been done in an ironic complex way (and there’s a reason for that).
+Just looking back at the beginning of the ’900 and what science was achieving we can see how our culture mixed up signifier and signified, reducing meaning to the very least value of it where there was no meaning left at all but only signifier.

-Freud and Jung were just the beginning of a drastic alteration in the so called modern society.
+Freud and Jung were just the beginning of a drastic alteration in the so-called modern society.

-Now, if we reduce the depth of all the possible paths a discipline can have, we limit our very own understanding of what we’re analyzing, and at the same time we lay the foundation of a system where, if something it is too complex, better to break it apart and start dissecting it piece by piece.
-Which leads us to the need of creating as many fields as the pieces we are left with from our previous dissection.
+Now, if we reduce the depth of all the possible paths a discipline can have, we limit our very own understanding of what we’re analyzing, and at the same time, we lay the foundation of a system where, if something it is too complex, better to break it apart and start dissecting it piece by piece.
+This leads us to the need of creating as many fields as the pieces we are left with from our previous dissection.
 In other words, if I can’t explain in a few words what a tree is (i.e. wood for the industry), I’ll interpret the tree as an abstract element of the whole, I’ll believe it is part of it, as well as the wolf, or the river.
-An abstract world where, what is beyond my understanding, then I’ll better treat it carefully being its nature so vast.
-But, hey, we know what a river is, how the tree grows and so forth.
+An abstract world where what is beyond my understanding, then I’ll better treat it carefully being its nature so vast.
+But, hey, we know what a river is, how the tree grows, and so forth.
 We have specific fields of study for any element that surrounds us, therefore me must definitely have a better understanding nowadays of the world than our ancestors had centuries ago.
-I guess so, but I bet many of us would feel totally lost and at the mercy of the fate should we wake up one day completely alone in a forest.
-I don’t know what I could consider safe to eat, no Google nor manuals and no gps to see where I’m going.
+I guess so, but I bet many of us would feel totally lost and at the mercy of fate should we wake up one day completely alone in a forest.
+I don’t know what I could consider safe to eat, no Google nor manuals, and no GPS to see where I’m going.
 Where are all my fundamental tools?

 Keep adding it’s risky, we focus less as the demand is higher day by day (the multi-tasking dumb hallucination).
 We added tools, and we keep adding them.
-We shrunk and split tools, meanings, in order to get things (we believe) that will be easier to handle.
+We shrunk and split tools, and meanings, in order to get things (we believe) that will be easier to handle.
 It’s actually all the opposite.
-All the little pieces of bit made our lives more and more complicated.
+All the little pieces of bits made our lives more and more complicated.
 The irony is that the oversimplification is just a hollow dream, we’re turning ourselves into conformed people who can’t do anything without our little, gleaming tools.
 We’re even measuring our activity, studying ourselves as “other-than-self”, the Quantified Self – another extension, another sign of narcissism as McLuhan means it.
-We’re surrounded by cold medium, the effort required by the end-user to read, interpret, understand the signs is next to zero, and yet so much distracting as well as demanding.
+We’re surrounded by cold medium, the effort required by the end-user to read, interpret, and understand the signs is next to zero, and yet so distracting as well as demanding.

 There’s more fuss, for sure.
-But if we think we’ve more original ideas, or more creative works then i profoundly believe we are wrong.
+But if we think we’ve more original ideas or more creative works then I profoundly believe we are wrong.